milzj/ErrorEstimation/README.md

 If you have any troubles please file an issue in the GitHub repository.

 ## Acknowledgement
-We extend our gratitude to the developers of the resources available at [Scientific Computing Example Paper](https://github.com/scientificcomputing/example-paper).
+We extend our gratitude to Jørgen Schartum Dokken and Henrik Finsberg, the developers of the [Scientific Computing Example Paper](https://github.com/scientificcomputing/example-paper) package.

 ## Authors